-Opening the unit will probably void the warranty.
-Any attempt to perform this modification without the required skills or following precautions can easily damage the unit beyond repair.
+Opening the unit will void the warranty.
+Any attempt to perform this modification without the required skills or without following all given precautions can easily damage the unit beyond repair.
 I cannot be held responsible for any damage.
 You do this at your own risk.

 The unit contains lethal mains voltage and ESD sensitive components.
 Proper safety precautions and ESD rules must be strictly followed.